rgca312/task-manager-app/README.md

 8. **Backend Integration** - Connect to a backend API to store tasks in a database
 9. **User Authentication** - Add login/signup functionality so multiple users can have their own task lists
 10. **Task Statistics** - Show completion rates, productivity charts, and task analytics

-## License

-This project was created as part of a Software Engineering Bootcamp assignment.

-## Contact

-For questions or feedback, please use the Contact form in the application.

----

 **GitHub Repository:** https://github.com/rgca312/task-manager-app